Outer-Wilds-New-Horizons/new-horizons/README.md

   }
 }
 ```
-Everything in required is always needed, and so is every tabbed line in an option.
+Everything in "Required" is always needed, and so is every tabbed line in an option.
 ### Required :
 - name - The name of the planet.
 - position - The Vector3 positon of the planet in world space.
 Write as \[x, y, z].